nickbrowndev/pheonix/phoenix-project.md

 * does not require the constraint otherwise, it will tie up the constraint and reduce the throughput (improving something anywhere not at the constraint is an illusion).

+When the backlog is resolved some more, additional projects can be released, but the priority should be on the identification of additional projects that will reduce the dependency on the constraint.

 ## Prioritisation of Work
 It's important to have a set prioritisation of work, otherwise the team members need to figure out their own prioritisation, and this is often based on:
 * who shouts loudest at them